Edwina von Gal

 Edwina von Gal is an American landscape designer based in East Hampton, New York.
 Her firm, Edwina von Gal + Co founded in 1984, is based in East Hampton, NY and focuses on natural, sustainable designs.
 She has worked with numerous architects, designers and art world luminaries, among them Maya Lin, Annabelle Selldorf, Richard Gluckman, Richard Meier, Larry Gagosian, Cindy Sherman, David Maupin, Stefano Tonchi, Calvin Klein, and Richard Serra.
 She designed the park for Panama's Biomuseo, with Frank Gehry.
 Her approach emphasizes sustainability, natural landscapes, and the use of native species.

-In 2008 she founded the Azuero Earth Project in Panama to promote chemical free reforestation with native trees on the Azuero Peninsula.
+In 2008 she founded the Azuero Earth Project in Panama to promote chemical-free reforestation with native trees on the Azuero Peninsula.

-In 2013 she founded the Perfect Earth Project to promote chemical-free, non-agricultural land management in the US, and is its current president.
+In 2013 she founded the Perfect Earth Project to “promote nature-based, toxic-free land care practices for the health of people, their pets, and the planet.”
+The organization’s key programs are based on its mission, which is to "educate, engage, and inspire individuals, land care professionals, and decision makers to adopt toxic-free, nature-based, and climate-responsible landscaping practices for a healthier, more sustainable—and beautiful—environment for all."